-My definition is: training in a way that will improve the athlete’s performance in sport while reducing the likelihood of sport-related injuries.
+Having 10 years of experience working with athletes and teams, I would personally define it as: training in a way that will improve athletic performance in sport while reducing the likelihood of sport-related injuries.

-I believe, for many, there are two issues with this approach.
-First is the degree to which people take ‘Sport Specific’.
+I believe many who are opposed to this style of training have one of two issues with it.
+The first being the degree to which people take ‘Sport Specific’.

 For example, Strength Training Programs should not have a baseball athlete attach a band to a bat (to practice resisted swinging) or have the athlete throw a weighted baseball.
-Are they bad approaches to training?
+Are they bad approaches?
 Honestly, I don’t know.

 Why?
 Because it’s not my place.

 Strength Coaches are not Skill Coaches.
-And I think, for those opposed to Sport Specific Training, that is where the real issue lies – when Strength Coaches cross the line to be Skill Coaches.
+And I think, for those opposed to Sport Specific Training, that is where one of the real issues lies – when Strength Coaches cross the line to be Skill Coaches.
 That should not happen.

-- We didn’t do overhead lifts (e.g. – shoulder press; these movements place too much stress on the shoulders and the likelihood of injury outweigh any potentialbenefit).
+- We didn’t have the athletes perform overhead lifts (e.g. – shoulder press; these movements place too much stress on the shoulders and the likelihood of injury outweigh any potential benefit).

-Looking at the sport of baseball and realizing we need to protect the shoulders (no overhead lifting), increase the strength of the core, and incorporate hip flexibility movements just makes sense.
-And to me, that is Sport Specific Training – analyzing the sport, determining the needs of the athlete, and building the Strength Training Program around those needs.
+Looking at the sport of baseball and realizing we need to protect the shoulders (no overhead lifting), increase the strength of the core, and incorporate hip and shoulder mobility exercises just makes sense.
+And to me, that is Sport Specific Training – analyzing the sport, determining the needs of the sport, and building the Strength Training Program around those needs.

-That said, I am in support of Sport Specific Training as long as 1) the Strength Coach does not cross the line to become the Skill Coach and 2) the Strength Coach does not neglect those muscles that are not the ‘primary focus’.
+Sport Specific Training is a great way for athletes to train as long as 1) the Strength Coach does not cross the line to become the Skill Coach and 2) the Strength Coach does not neglect those muscles which may not be the ‘primary focus’.